webeetle/microservice-lnmp-docker/README.md

 2. PHP or PHP-FPM is put in `app_php` Container, it retrieves php scripts from host, interprets, executes then responses to Nginx.
 If necessary, it will connect to `app_mysql` as well.
 3. MySQL lies in `app_mysql` Container,

-Our app scripts are located on host, you can edit files directly without rebuilding/restarting whole images/containers.
+Our app scripts are located in the `app` folder and the mysql file in the `mysql-data` folder, you can edit files directly without rebuilding/restarting whole images/containers.

 ### Build and Run